 Reddit in particular is a great place for discussing your debt situation with others.
 Subreddits like /personalfinance have thousands of threads dedicated to budgeting, savings, and getting out of debt.
-In this article, we present five of the best questions posed on /personal finance in the past month – and provide our expert response.
+In this article, we present five questions posed on /personal finance in the past month – and provide our response.

 1. Crushed by debt.
 Should I declare bankruptcy?